 b.
 Presence of any signs or symptoms of vasomotor or other autonomic dysfunction.

 c.
-Relevant risk factors for injury, age, use, breed
+Relevant risk factors for injury, age, use, breed, and weight

 2.2 Veterinarians should complete a limited, focused, detailed or extensive physical examination, which includes assessment of all structures under study.
 The extent of the examination may be dependent on the tractability of the veterinary patient.
 Veterinary assistants should follow policy and procedure of the interpreting or attending veterinarian.

 2.3 Compliance with Federal, State or other applicable regulatory rules and regulations should be maintained.